OctopusDeploy/blog/blog/2020-01/libraryvariableset-permission-changes.md

 No permission migration changes will take place if the following is true:

-  1. You have defined any number of custom users roles (or modified built-in roles), but everywhere you have selected `LibraryVariableSetView` or `LibraryVariableSetEdit` you also associate `EnvironmentView`.
+  1. You have defined a number of custom users roles (or modified built-in roles), but everywhere you have selected `LibraryVariableSetView` or `LibraryVariableSetEdit` you also have selected `EnvironmentView`.
-  2. You have defined a custom user role (or modified a built-in role) with `LibraryVariableSetView` or `LibraryVariableSetEdit` and it lacks `EnvironmentView`, but you also combined the usage of these user roles with user roles that grant `EnvironmentView`.
+  2. You have defined a custom user role (or modified a built-in role) with `LibraryVariableSetView` or `LibraryVariableSetEdit` and it lacks `EnvironmentView`, but for all teams where that first user role is used you have also selected another user role that grants `EnvironmentView` and scoping choices match across both.

 ### How can I check my instance?